Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Kaplan offers a higher score guarantee, meaning if you complete one of the Kaplan GRE courses, and your score does not improve, you get your money back.
 Whereas Manhattan Prep, on the other hand, does not offer any sort of score guarantee for some reason.

-Ultimately though, if our team had to choose one, it would be Kaplan.
-We just think Kaplan offers the better value given the low price points of their courses, not to mention the access to their GRE channel, the higher score guarantee, and the company’s official test day experience.
+Ultimately though, if our team had to choose one, it would be Manhattan Prep.
+We just think they offer the better value given the low price point of their Interact courses, not to mention the quality of their practice tests and video lessons.

 Which GRE prep course costs more – Manhattan Prep or Kaplan?

 On average, Kaplan’s courses are more affordable.
-For example, the prices for Kaplan’s Live Online course and Manhattan Prep’s equivalent course cost around $1,000 and $1,600, respectively.
+For example, the prices for Kaplan’s Live Online course and Manhattan Prep’s equivalent course cost around $1,000 and $1,850, respectively.
+That said, Manhattan’s on demand course is cheaper.

 What’s the biggest difference between the Manhattan Prep and Kaplan GRE prep courses?